-Solano Community College is one of 38 community colleges participating in the Puente Project, a one-year writing, counseling and mentoring program open to all students.
+Solano Community College is one of 38 community colleges participating in the Puente Project, a oneyear writing, counseling and mentoring program open to all students.
 Puente's main objective is to empower students to access four-year colleges and universities.
 The Puente Program has three main components: 1) A rigorous one-year writing program, ENGL 370-English Fundamentals and ENGL 1-English Composition.
 These classes provide a supportive and stimulating environment for Puente students to build confidence in writing skills.
-2) Focused counseling services-students work closely with the Puente counselor until graduation, exploring career options, developing an academic educational plan and identifying lifetime goals.
+2) Focused counseling services, COUN 101-College Success and COUN 50-Career/Life Planning.
+Students work closely with the Puente counselor until graduation, exploring career options, developing an academic educational plan and identifying lifetime goals.
 Students visit University of California and California State University campuses and attend an annual student transfer conference.
 3) Professional community mentors-each student is matched with a mentor from the business or professional community.
 Mentors share with students personal, academic and career experiences, and provide a window into a "real life" work environment.
 For more information, please contact the Puente Office at (707) 864-7000, ext.
-597.
+241.